 THE GOOD EXAMPLE OF THE HOLY FAMILY

 Jesus lived in a loving communion of Persons in the Holy Trinity, and, when He was born into the world, He lived in a loving communion in the Holy Family with the perfect Mary and the righteous Joseph.
 This teaches us about God’s purpose for marriage and the human family, as explained by Pope Benedict XVI,

 “God, by having come into the world in the bosom of a family, shows that this institution is a sure way to meet and know Him, and a permanent call to work for the loving unity of all people.

 Thus, one of the greatest services which we as Christians can offer our fellow men and women is to show them the serene and solid witness of a family founded upon marriage between a man and a woman, defending it and protecting it, because it is of supreme importance for the present and future of humankind.”

-So, on this feast day of the Holy Family, it is good to reflect on how your family can more perfectly image this bond of self-giving love found in the Holy Trinity.
-One way to do this is to have a special devotion to the Holy Family through which you will be encouraged to accept this invitation to more perfectly reflect the Divine.
+So, on this feast day of the Holy Family, it is good to reflect on how your family can more perfectly be an icon of the bond of self-giving love found in the Holy Trinity.
+One way to do this is to have a special devotion to the Holy Family to show you the way!
 You can find icons, art, medals, and prayer cards of the Holy Family here.